cjb5790/aspnetcore-workshop/exercise-9/vinyl-crate-artist-service.md

 ![](./vc-green-build.png)

 Alright.
-Now we have our MongoDB Driver and we've resolved our build compatability issues.
+Now we have our MongoDB Driver and we've resolved our build compatibility issues.
 Back to creating our ArtistRepository.

 First, we have to make a small adjustment to our model.
 MongoDB, like ~~all~~ most databases, has an Id field.
 This field is auto-generated on record submission.
 Now that we are going to be retrieving records from the database, the MongoDB Driver handles the mapping and serialization for us.
 In order for this to occur without error, we must add the identifier field to our model.
 MongoDB is very strict when it comes to serialization.
 By default, if all fields aren't present on the class you are serializing into, there will be an error.
 There are overrides for this, but given that we are working with a single Id field, we are going to just add this to our model.
 The Id field within Mongo can be referenced by two names: _id or ObjectId.
 I normally opt for _id due to the fact that the field type is also ObjectId; this keeps a distinct difference between type and name.